The Best Fenced Playgrounds in Sydney

 One less thing to worry about!
 Fenced playgrounds provide so much more peace of mind for parents, knowing your cheeky and adventurous sprouts can’t wander off onto roads and wind up in all sorts of trouble.
 Here are some of the best-loved fenced-off playgrounds in every corner of Sydney, that your child won’t even want to escape from!

 Chelsea Street Playground - This Redfern playground is small but full of community spirit, recently re-designed with help from kids at the local primary school.

 Cook and Phillip Park Playground - Finally something for older children!
 In the city’s centre is this fenced park, suitable for kids 5 years and up.

 Eddie Ward Park Playground- There are 2 playgrounds here- the fenced one for toddlers is away from the road, and the one for bigger kids, though unfenced, has a skatebowl!

 Bieler Reserve Playground- This gem in Randwick is fully enclosed, not too big and not too small.
 It’s all pretty brand spanking new equipment ideal for younger children, but with a large climbing spider’s web will definitely appeal to the older kids.
 It's only a short walk to local cafes and shops for a much-needed coffee fix.

 Bondi Beach Playground- How could you go past those views or that location?
 There’s an awesome shaded sandpit, and is most suitable for children aged 0-4 years.
 Read more about it here.

 Queens Park Playground- On Darley Road, this one is amongst endless green parklands.
-It has a woodchip covering on the ground, and a load of equipment including swings, a shaded sandpit and a sit-on sand digger.
+It now has rubber flooring on the ground, and a load of equipment including swings, a shaded sandpit and a sit-on sand digger.
 Read more about it here.

 Bangor Park Playground- Word must’ve got out for this Coogee playground, because despite it’s non-central location, it always seems to be busy!
 It’s fully fenced off, has shady tarps overhead, spongy flooring, cool slides and a dog-park surrounding it.